 There is 1 direct bus service a day from Khon Kaen to Chiang Rai which you can book online.

-- Passengers on Esan Tour services from Khon Kaen to Chiang Rai travel on a two level bus with an onboard toilet.
+- Passengers on Sombat Tour services from Khon Kaen to Chiang Rai travel in a one level bus with an onboard toilet.

 Use the Search Box below to buy bus tickets from Khon Kaen to Chiang Rai: